jamesplease/redux-resource/docs/guides/crud-actions.md

 ```

 This action type isn't very useful, however.
 Without more information about this
-request, Resourceful Redux doesn't know where to put this information in your
+request, Redux Resource doesn't know where to put this information in your
 state tree.
 Consequently, this action is a no-op.

 To reflect a request status in the state tree, you need to supply at least one